davidbannon/FPC_Laz_Install/readme.md

 With what is here, you can install just the compiler you want to use and use it to build and setup Lazarus with just two scripts.
 Its used, by me, on a variety of distros.
 And, its very easy to discard when you are done.
 The tarballs are initially built on systems running a version of **glibc earlier than 2.34** so should be usable on all systems you are likely to come across.
-Anthing, here, called .tgz is a tarball of an installled FPC.
+Anything, here, called .tgz is a tarball of an installled FPC.